 I recount the details of this period in my grieving journey, so that those who think that mourning is a brief walk in the park will understand the layers of emotions one endures after losing a spouse.

 There will be many people who will compare their life experiences to your loss.
 I suppose they do this to make you feel better and to encourage you to get on with your life.
 They want you to see how lucky you are as compared to whatever experience they’ve been through.
 I’m here to tell you that comparing different experiences to someone who is in the midst of grieving is one of the worst offerings of sympathy that one can give.
-I have yet to meet one person has lost a spouse who was receptive to hearing how someone else’s experience should make them feel “lucky” that they only lost their spouse.
+I have yet to meet one person who has lost a spouse who was happy to hear how someone else’s experience should make them feel “lucky” that they’d only lost their spouse”.
 It’s as if they’re telling you to get over it because things could be far worse.

 I was pretty lucky when it came to having people around me who could ride the waves with me.
 Those who could not – I let go.
 Remembering that those who grieve aren’t being self indulgent, they’re not just whining, they are heart brokenhearted and in unimaginable pain.
 They’re trying to make their way in the wilderness on a dark and prickly path.They need people to listen to them unceasingly, be a shoulder to cry on, give the occasional hug, and never admonish or compare (to divorces, others’ losses, separations, less than stellar childhoods).
 Never, never make those who grieve feel as though they are doing something wrong.And for those who are on a grieving journey,do not feel obligated to listen to folks who hurt with words.
 Tell them to STOP and then say,“Let me tell you how it is………”

 To find out more about how you can heal after loss read Brave in a New World:A Guide to Grieving the Loss of a Spouse available on Amazon http://tinyurl.com/jnjs5fu